cxd/topic_model_ui_prototype/README.md

 The dependencies for the project may be installed via the "dependencies.R" script.
 When installing keras ensure to first install the tensorflow environment.

+## Running in Docker.

+A docker image of the prototype is available from the repository

+cxdau/topicmodelprototype

+For modest data set example in the "data/ABC_news_example" it requires a minimum RAM allocation of 8Gb to run the tensorflow modelling.

+The data set has roughly 10000 lines with just over 10000 terms in the vocabulary.
+The number of topics will also affect the memory allocation when modelling as well as using the network capability.
+It is possible to use the topic modelling without the neural network, this requires much less memory overall, potentially 4Gb RAM would be sufficient for that use case.
+In docker if the process exceeds available memory it is killed and the web UI displays a "grey" shadow over the main page.
+The amount of memory required is dependent on the data set in use and docker can be configured as per needs of the data set.